roelbroersma/tunnel-gui/README.md

     * SECRET_KEY - Flask App Secret Key.
 It is used in the web gui for cross-site protection.
 You can change it as you wish.
     * DEBUG - True or False.
     * SUPER_PASSWORD - A super secret (backup) password so you can always login to the web gui.
 You can only change this password in this file.
-    * OPENVPN_LOG_PATH - Set this to the log path as defined in openvpn config, default is: /var/log/openvpn/openvpn-status.log
     * PORT - The port the web application is running on, e.g. 8080.
 We use an alternative port because you probably want to run the tunnel itself at port 443.

 All script files which interface with the backend (openvpn, pimd, mdns, bridge-tools, ip address changes, etc.) are located in the /scripts/ folder.
 These files are developped and tested for the DietPi image, however they may work on other Debian-based Linux installations and other Linux installations as well because we try to keep the backend very flexible.